 to see whether and when this is a solution to the wave equation

 In taking the partial derivative with respect to t, we hold x constant and vice versa.
-So, remembering that the derivative of sine is cos and that the derivative of cos is minus sine, we can write the first two partial derivatives with respect to t and x like this:
+So, remembering that the derivative of sine is cos and that the derivative of cos is minus sine,

 which we can also see below, as functions of x by graph and as functions of t by animation.